Srujanpolepally7/-Amazon_Food_Reviews_Featurization/README.md

 ## Task 01.
 Amazon_Food_Reviews_Featurization

-### First We want to know What is Amazon Fine Food Review Analysis?
+First and foremost, we'd like to know What is Amazon Fine Food Review Analysis, and how does it work?
-This dataset consists of reviews of fine foods from amazon.
-The data span a period of more than 10 years, including all ~500,000 reviews up to October 2012.
-Reviews include product and user information, ratings, and a plaintext review.
-We also have reviews from all other Amazon categories.
+This dataset contains Amazon reviews of exquisite meals.
+The data spans more than a decade, with all 500,000 reviews up to October 2012 included.
+Product and user information, ratings, and a plaintext review are all included in reviews.
+We also have feedback from all of Amazon's other categories.

-Amazon reviews are often the most publicly visible reviews of consumer products.
-As a frequent Amazon user, I was interested in examining the structure of a large database of Amazon reviews and visualizing this information so as to be a smarter consumer and reviewer.
+Amazon evaluations are frequently the most visible consumer product reviews.
+As a frequent Amazon customer, I was intrigued by the idea of visualizing the structure of a vast collection of Amazon reviews in order to become a more informed consumer and reviewer.
 Source: https://www.kaggle.com/snap/amazon-fine-food-reviews

 ### Introduction